dddrrreee/cs140e-win19/lab1-blink/lab.md

   2. Hook the white wire from the TTL to pin 14, and the green to 15.
   3. On linux: Run cs49n/bin/rpi-install.py /dev/ttyUSB0 blink.bin
   On mac: Run cs49n/bin/rpi-install.py /dev/usb.serial blink.bin
+	(If you have problems, you may need to force the use of python3.)

 Things should be blinking.